moveit/moveit2_tutorials/doc/how_to_guides/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

 The
 :codedir:`pilz_sequence.cpp file <how_to_guides/pilz_industrial_motion_planner/src/pilz_sequence.launch.py>`
-creates 2 target poses that will be reached sequentially.
+creates two target poses that will be reached sequentially.

 ::